-Betty’s main claim to fame is her advocacy of masturbation as a crucial element of sexual pleasure, her three best-known books being Liberating Masturbation (1974), Sex for One: The Joy of Selfloving (1987) and Orgasms for Two: The Joy of Partnersex (2002).
+Betty’s main claim to fame was her advocacy of masturbation as a crucial element of sexual pleasure, her three best-known books being Liberating Masturbation (1974), Sex for One: The Joy of Selfloving (1987) and Orgasms for Two: The Joy of Partnersex (2002).
 Betty’s publishers were well aware of her skill as an illustrator as well as being an engaging writer, and the clear, sensitive, no-nonsense illustrations for all three books were drawn by her.
 They remain some of the best sex education illustrations ever created.

-In her long life she has experienced almost every kind of intimate relationship possible.
+In her long life she experienced almost every kind of intimate relationship possible.
 In 1959 she married Frederick Stern, an advertising director; they divorced in 1965.
-Her sensual and relationship life since the 1960s, often passionate and stormy but always courageously exploratory and painfully honest, is recounted in detail in her 2010 memoir Sex by Design.
+Her sensual and relationship life after the 1960s, often passionate and stormy but always courageously exploratory and painfully honest, is recounted in detail in her 2010 memoir Sex by Design.

 Betty Dodson always questioned conventional ideas about gender and sexual intimacy, believing that far too much is made of labels.
 She usually called herself a heterosexual, bisexual lesbian, and looked forward to the day when we can all be just sexual.